sagemath/trac_to_gh/Issue 7800.md

 # Issue 7800: dsage -- re-enable use of openssl to certificate keys, if openssl is installed  (why the notebook in secure mode is so slow to generate initial kesy!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7800

 Original creator: was